ntop/ntopng/doc/src/advanced_features/syslog.rst

 - Multiple syslog clients can connect simultaneously to the same ntopng instance.
 - Remember to *restart* the *ntopng* service to apply the change.
+- Please make sure the firewall (including iptables on the same box) is not blocking connections to the configured port.
+- Please note that log demultiplexing should be configured in order to parse and diaplay logs as described in the next section.

 Logs Demultiplexing
 ~~~~~~~~~~~~~~~~~~~